opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/direct_connect_v2.md

 - `provider_status` (String) - Specifies the status of the carrier's leased line.
 The value can be ACTIVE or DOWN.
 - `redundant_id` (String) - Specifies the ID of the redundant connection using the same gateway.
 - `status` (String) - Specifies the connection status.
   The value can be ACTIVE, DOWN, BUILD, ERROR, PENDING_DELETE, DELETED, APPLY, DENY, PENDING_PAY, PAID, ORDERING, ACCEPT, or REJECTED.
 - `tenant_id` (String) - Specifies the project ID.
 - `type` (String) - Specifies the connection type.
 The value can only be hosted.
 - `vlan` (Number) - Specifies the VLAN ID of the connection.

-### Read-Only

 - `applicant` (String) - This is a reserved field, which is not used currently.
 - `apply_time` (String) - Specifies the time when the connection was requested.
 - `building_line_product_id` (String) - This is a reserved field, which is not used currently.